niasmith/portfolio/README.md

 ## Project Description:

 ### Build and deploy a web app to house the work I have done.
 The site was created with HTML, CSS and Javascript and PHP
-### I got the template from: Start Bootstrap - https://startbootstrap.com/themes/freelancer/ and then made the changes to fit what I like.

  **************************************
 # The landing / welcome page.